Reasons Why We Store Food

 Food Price Inflation

-Systemic Risk of “Just-In-Time” Delivery
+The Systemic Risk of “Just-In-Time” Delivery

 [ Read: Food Delivery System Disaster Waiting To Happen ]

-Weather Event Disruption
+Severe Weather Events Disruption

 [ Read: 10-80-10 Rule of Human Behavior ]

 Stranded at home from Severe Weather Impact.
-A major snowstorm, ice-storm, flooding, hurricane, (fill in the blank) can leave you stranded at home for awhile.
+A major snowstorm, ice-storm, flooding, hurricane, (fill in the blank) can leave you stranded at home for a while.
 It may leave people isolated for days or even a week or more!
 Power and utilities are often damaged while roadways and distribution is affected (availability of food & supplies).
 Severe weather is one of the common reasons for storing food — for preparedness.

 Sick, Injured, Recovering at Home

 Unable To Leave Home: You might become sick.
-Maybe a health issue or injury has you home-bound for awhile.
+Maybe a health issue or injury has you home-bound for a while.
 You will be glad that you have at least a minimal food storage and one less thing to worry about!

 Epidemic or Pandemic

 Just look what happened with Covid.
 Shortages!
 First the TP, then more and more foods from supply chain disruptions.
 When people notice a shortage of something, they will buy more of that ‘something’ the second they see it on the shelf.
 It’s a natural reaction.
-Quickly the supply chains are disrupted.
-Basically all of our food comes from a complicated supply chain.
+Quickly, the supply chains are disrupted.
+Basically, all of our food comes from a complicated supply chain.
 A pandemic will directly and negatively affect that.

 [ Read: When The Trucks Stop, It’s Over ]

-Budget Disruption
+Personal Budget Disruption

 Job loss.
 It’s not unheard of to lose one’s job.
 Expected or unexpected.
 With no more paycheck, if you’ve built up a food storage supply it will be one less expense to deal with until you get back on your feet.